 - ½ teaspoon baking powder

 - fresh fruit of your choice, to serve

 - In a blender, combine all the ingredients.

 - Blend until the mixture is as smooth as you want it.
 Let the batter stand for 10-20 minutes.

 - Heat a non-stick frying pan over medium heat.
 Fry spoonfuls of the batter until golden brown on both sides.

 - Serve with fresh fruit of your choice.?

-As you can see from this post, healthy eating doesn't have to be boring or eating foods that taste like carboard.
-By simply swap to more healthier ingredients, you can enjoy delicious meals.
+As you can see from this post, healthy eating doesn’t have to be boring or eating foods that taste like cardboard.
+By simply swap to healthier ingredients, you can enjoy delicious meals.

 Which one of these banana pancakes recipes is your favorite?
 Leave me a comment below to let me know.